2 Diagnostic horizons and other differentiae

 1. It meets the requirements of a cutanic horizon, AND

-2. It is a B horizon that is clayey and has fine polyhedral peds; AND
+2. It is a B horizon that is clayey and has polyhedral peds 2-6 mm; AND

 3. Soil materials lack the characteristic friable failure over a wide range in moisture contents that is exhibited by oxidic horizons.
 The horizon has a failure class of friable only at water contents close to field capacity.
 Small changes in water content from field capacity result in large changes in soil strength and failure.
 Semi-deformable failure occurs at water contents wetter than field capacity.
 Very firm or stronger ped strength with brittle failure occurs at soil water matric potentials drier than about 30 kPa; AND